dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 * Contains publish configuration settings and is consumed by the publishing process.
 * Can be modified to customize the build and publish process.

-When publishing to an Azure target, the *.pubxml* file contains the Azure subscription identifier.
-With that target type, adding this file to source control is discouraged.
-When publishing to a non-Azure target, it's safe to check in the *.pubxml* file.
+When publishing to an Azure target, the *.pubxml* file:

+* Contains the Azure subscription identifier.
+* Should not be checked into source control because the subscription identifier is sensitive information.

 Sensitive information, for example, the publish password, is encrypted on a per user/machine level.
 The `Properties/PublishProfiles/{PROFILE NAME}.pubxml.user` file contains the information needed by MSBuild to retrieve the user name and password.